Informatievlaanderen/OSLO-EA-to-RDF/README.md

 A generalization connector will be converted into a `rdfs:subClassOf` triple.
 An association or aggregation connector will be converted into a `owl:ObjectProperty`.
+Properties follow the direction of the label associated with the connector, _not the direction of connector_.

 Connectors can be defined between elements from different packages, so it is not always clear to which package (= ontology) they belong.